disanv03/c_scripts/the_c_programming_language/quotes.md

 ##### Pointers and Function arguments

 Since C passes argument to functions by value, there is no direct way for the called function to alter a variable on the calling function.
 The way to obtain the desired effect is for the calling program to pass pointers to the values to be changed.

+##### Pointers and Arrays

+Any operations that can be achieved by array subscripting can also be done with pointers.

+The correspondence between indexing and pointer arithmetic is very close.
+By definiton, the value of a variable or expression of type array is the address of element zero of the array.
+Since the name of an array is a synonym for the location of the initial element, the assignment `pa=&a[0]` can also be written as `pa = a`;

+Rather more surprising, at first sight, is the fact that a reference to a[i] can also be written as *(a+1).
+In evaluating a[i], C converts it to *(a+i) immediately; the two forms are equivalent.

+In short, an array-and-index expression is equivalent to one written as a pointer and offset.

+An array name has a special behavior that distinguishes it from regular variables.
+Instead, it acts as a constant pointer to the first element of the array.
+The key distinction is that while 'a' behaves like a pointer, you cannot change its value.
+That is, 'a' is a constant pointer, 'a' is not a modifiable value.

+The array name 'a' gives the address of the first element, but itself is not stored anywhere as a separate entity.
+It's more of a compile-time constructthat refers to the memory location where the array elements are stored.